DMinghao/Data_Analytics/README.md

 ### CSV Data

 - Make sure the .csv file you are accessing is under the same folder as .R file
+- Make sure the working directory is set to the current file's folder
 - While reading .csv file set the `stringsAsFactors` flag to `TRUE` to prevent errors caused by string values
 -